Pietro Gualdi Lodrini

 Pietro Antonio Gualdi Lodrini (23 December 1716 – c.
 1784) was an Italian painter, mainly active in Bergamo as a painter of sacred subjects during the Rococo or late-Baroque period.

 Biography

-He was born in Nembro, near Bergamo, and trained painting portraits under Fra Galgario.
-After five years he moved to Rome, where he worked under Placido Costanzi, a pupil of Benedetto Luti.
+He was born in Nembro, near Bergamo, and trained in painting portraits under Fra Galgario.
+After five years, he moved to Rome, where he worked under Placido Costanzi, a pupil of Benedetto Luti.
 Returning to Bergamo, he painted altarpieces for a number of churches in the region, including: the Chiesa del Carmine, Bergamo; the parish church of Alzano Lombardo; the parish church of Bonate Sopra; the parish church of Spirano; the parish church of Colognola; the church of Bariano; and for the bishop's chapel in Fara Gera d'Adda.